ethanvillalovoz/REU-CHARISMA-Lab/README.md

 - This repository hosts code developed using PyCharm Community Edition.
 However, you can use any IDE or software of your choice.
 - Ensure you have Python 3.9 installed on your system as it was used for all the code in this repository.
 - To download the code, navigate to the folder of your interest within the repository.
-  - Each folder includes a Venv folder containing the necessary requirements and interpreter.
-- Open the downloaded folder in your preferred IDE to start exploring and running the code.

 # Documentation